audulus/patches/Bimini Road/Library of Babel Synth Modules/modules.md

 ## Either:Or Trigger
 ![Either:Or Trigger](./Math/Probability/Either:Or Trigger.png)

+The Either/Or Probability Trigger is a biased coin flipper whose that sends a 1 to either the A or B output every time a trigger pulse is applied at the Trig input.
+It is biased by the Probability fader which can favor either the A or B output to send the 1 signal to.
+For a true coin-flipper, set the knob to 0.5.

+A truly essential module for humanizing things like drum patterns.

 ## e
 ![e](./Math/Special Numbers/e.png)

+This is a convenient package of most of the functions you’d want to accomplish using the special number e.

 ## Golden Ratio
 ![Golden Ratio](./Math/Special Numbers/Golden Ratio.png)

+This is a convenient package of most of the functions you’d want to accomplish using the special number phi, i.e., the Golden Ratio.

 ## Pi
 ![Pi](./Math/Special Numbers/Pi.png)

+This is a convenient package of most of the functions you’d want to accomplish using the special number pi.

 ## Fibonacci Sequence
 ![Fibonacci Sequence](./Math/Special Sequences/Fibonacci Sequence.png)

+This is a purpose-built count up module tuned to output the Fibonacci sequence.
+The n+1 value advances the sequence one number at a time, up to the n value set by the n Max knob plus the n Max mod input.
+To count up automatically, apply a clock signal to the clock input.

 ## Pentatopic Number Sequence
 ![Pentatopic Number Sequence](./Math/Special Sequences/Pentatopic Number Sequence.png)

+This is a purpose-built count up module tuned to output the pentatopic number sequence.
+The n+1 value advances the sequence one number at a time, up to the n value set by the n Max knob plus the n Max mod input.
+To count up automatically, apply a clock signal to the clock input.

 ## Tetrahedral Number Sequence
 ![Tetrahedral Number Sequence](./Math/Special Sequences/Tetrahedral Number Sequence.png)

+This is a purpose-built count up module tuned to output the tetrahedral number sequence.
+The n+1 value advances the sequence one number at a time, up to the n value set by the n Max knob plus the n Max mod input.
+To count up automatically, apply a clock signal to the clock input.

 ## Triangular Number Sequence
 ![Triangular Number Sequence](./Math/Special Sequences/Triangular Number Sequence.png)

+This is a purpose-built count up module tuned to output the triangluar number sequence.
+The n+1 value advances the sequence one number at a time, up to the n value set by the n Max knob plus the n Max mod input.
+To count up automatically, apply a clock signal to the clock input.

 ## 4x1 Mixer
 ![4x1 Mixer](./Mixer/4x1 Mixer.png)

+This is a repackaging of the mixer node as a module.
+For more info, see the Audulus node documentation.

+The trim knob decreases the output level.

 ## Cyclone Matrix
 ![Cyclone Matrix](./Mixer/Cyclone Matrix.png)

+The Cyclone Matrix is first and foremost a matrix mixer.
+There are 8 inputs and 7 outputs.
+Why only 7?
+Because at least two inputs have to be added together.

+It may look strange because it is not a square field, but it does not need to be square because Input 1 + Input 8 is the same as Input 8 + Input 1.
+The inputs ascend left to right from 1-8, and the outputs are arranged 1-7 again, from left to right.

+The bottom left button adds Input 1 (to the left) and Input 2 (above) and sends the sum to output 1 (below).

+The next column over has two buttons, and they add input 3 (above) to input 2 (left) or input 1 (left bottom).
+The pattern continues this way up through input 8.

+That’s the mixer part - this is the Cyclone part: The spin input is the “Revolve” input from the 5ms Revolving Clock Divider applied to a matrix mixer.
+It simulates rearranging the inputs of the mixer.
+As such, the inputs get added differently to one another from step to step.
+To spin completely, the Spin input needs a cycling signal of at least 0-7.

 ## White Noise
 ![White Noise](./Noise/White Noise.png)

+This is a repackaging of the noise node as a module.
+For more info, see the Audulus node documentation.

 ## Crossfade Oscillator
 ![Crossfade Oscillator](./Oscillator/Audio/Crossfade Oscillator.png)

+The Modulating wave crossfades between Wave A and Wave B. Each of these 3 waves  (Mod, A, B) can be sawtooth, triangle, sinusoidal or square.
+Square waves have variable pulse widths (PWSA, PWSB).
+The x knob multiplies the frequency of the modulating wave.

+Note: This oscillator is not anti-aliased.
+Any oscillator created with phasor nodes does not have built-in anti-aliasing like the oscillator node does.
+This isn’t a good or bad thing - just something to be aware of when using it or designing your own oscillators.

 ## Organ Oscillator
 ![Organ Oscillator](./Oscillator/Audio/Organ Oscillator.png)

+This additive oscillator is ripped straight from the pages of Sound on Sound’s Synth Secrets series, which was in turn ripped straight from a Hammond Organ.
+Though it obviously doesn’t function the same way (Hammonds use rotating metal fan blades for its oscillators), it has the same harmonics as a Hammond does - instead of drawbars, they are knobs (though the meters to the right give a similar “drawbar” feedback).

+Attach an envelope and a Leslie simulator and you’ve got a Hammond organ clone.

 ## Oscillator
 ![Oscillator](./Oscillator/Audio/Oscillator.png)

+This is a repackaging of the oscillator node as a module.
+For more info, see the Audulus node documentation.

+This module is tuned to accept the 1/Oct standard - the output of the Scale Quantizer.

 ## Sum Noise Add Synth
 ![Sum Noise Add Synth](./Oscillator/Audio/Sum Noise Add Synth.png)

+This is a complete, fully-voiced 4 oscillator additive synthesizer.

+This module is tuned to accept the 1/Oct standard - the output of the Scale Quantizer.

 ## Rectifier
 ![Rectifier](./Oscillator/Modulation/Rectifier.png)

+Rectification is a way of turning an AC signal (-1 to 1) into a DC signal (+/- 0 to 1).
+If you don’t know what rectification does, rather than reading a description of it, just plug a Sine LFO into the input and attach waveform meters to the outputs.

+For clarification: Shift N-P/P-N means “Shift negative values to positive values/vice versa.”
+This is an unusual type of rectification that you probably wouldn’t see used in electronics.

 ## Rectifying LFO
 ![Rectifying LFO](./Oscillator/Modulation/Rectifying LFO.png)

+This LFO has 5 waveshapes (Saw, Sine, Square, Triangle, and Reverse Ramp) and their corresponding rectified outputs (leaving out rectifications that duplicate other wave shapes).
+It is intentionally left unlabelled to encourage exploration, and because it looks cooler that way.

+The 5 inputs are sync inputs for each LFO.

 ## Reverse Saw LFO
 ![Reverse Saw LFO](./Oscillator/Modulation/Reverse Saw LFO.png)